cits5501/cits5501.github.io/src/faq.md

 ### Can I attend lectures online? { #online-lectures }

+Short answer: no, only face-to-face attendance is available.

-Currently, it's the policy of the department of Computer Science and Software Engineering at UWA that units be offered in **face-to-face mode only**{ class="hi-pri" }.
+Longer answer: currently, it is the policy of the department of Computer Science and Software Engineering at UWA that units be offered in **face-to-face mode only**{ class="hi-pri" }.
 This is intended to convey to students that they need to engage and interact